Apply Now

 BSN Program Outcomes

-Graduates of the BSN program will:
+Graduates of the ABSN program will:

 1. Integrate culturally respectful and compassionate professional nursing care with human beings while incorporating mindful practice to promote autonomy, altruism, human dignity, integrity, and social justice (BSN Essential VIII).